1.6.1 Australian residence - parent or non-parent carer

 For the purposes of the CSRC Act only, the definition of a resident of Australia does not include a person who is a resident of a reciprocating jurisdiction (CSRC Act section 4).
 See 1.6.3 for more information about when a person is considered to be a resident of a reciprocating jurisdiction.

 The Registrar will apply the same tests as the ATO when it decides whether a person is a resident of Australia for child support purposes.
 These tests are summarised below.
-More information in relation to these tests is available on the Australian Taxation Office website.
+More information in relation to these tests is available on the ATO website.

 The primary test is whether the person resides in Australia.
 Where a person has always lived in Australia and continues to live in Australia they will clearly be a resident of Australia.